zhujunzhujunzhu/cad-viewer-new/packages/cad-simple-viewer-example/README.md

 # CAD Simple Viewer Example

-A minimal web application demonstrating how to use the `@mlightcad/cad-simple-viewer` package to display DXF and DWG files in a web browser.
+A minimal web application demonstrating how to use the `@mlightcad/cad-simple-viewer` package to display DXF and DWG files in a web browser with a clean, modern interface.

 ## Features